-Briman showed the reason why the prediction accuracy is improved by bagging based on biasvariance trade-off.
+Briman showed the reason why the prediction accuracy is improved by bagging based on bias-variance trade-off.

 The generalization error can be decomposed into three parts: bias, variance, and noise.

-The bias is the error depending on the model complexity.
+The bias is error depending on the model complexity.

-The variance is the error resulted from the sampling of training data, and the noise is intrinsically irreducible.
+The variance is error resulted from the sampling of training data, and the noise is intrinsically irreducible error.

-Generally speaking, by increasing the model complexity, the bias can be reduced, but the variance is increased at the same time, and vice versa.
+Generally speaking, by reducing the model complexity, the bias can be decreased, but the variance is increased, and vice versa.